How to write kick-ass copy

 Your reader’s brain is quick-firing, “Why should I open this brochure or click on this link?
 Is this for me?
 Why should I buy this?
 Why buy from you?
 What will it do for me?
 How do I know it will work?
 What do I do now?” and if you’re lucky, at some stage, “OMG, THIS IS SO ME!”

-Always use the right language for your reader and it will help your brand’s tone-of-voice.
+Get the right tone of voice for your reader and it will help your choice of words.
 Are they a high-brow intellectual?
 Sleep-deprived mum?
 Busy executive?

 Imagine how you would talk naturally to each of these individuals and write it just like that.

 A new client of mine was struggling with naming his book.
-He’s a performance hypnotherapist (fancy!) and was re-targeting his business to work with professional footballers.
+He’s a performance hypnotherapist and was pivoting his business to work with professional footballers.

 And so a book and a brochure title was born…